Skip Navigation or Skip to Content

 Interpersonal Communication

 As an administrative assistant, you practice interpersonal communication in a variety of ways, ranging from one-on-one to communicating in a group.
-This lesson discusses how your desire to share thoughts and ideas create the first part of communication and how you create the second part when you listen, interpret, and react to feedback.
+This lesson will explain how your desire to share thoughts and ideas creates the first part of communication and how you create the second part when you listen, interpret, and react to feedback.

 Research and Presentations